EMVrace/EMVrace.github.io/README.md

 **EMV**, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for in-store smartcard payment.
 In December 2020, EMVCo [reported](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf) 9.89 billion EMV cards in circulation worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We have specified a comprehensive model of the EMV protocol, using the [Tamarin](https://tamarin-prover.github.io/) prover.
 Using our model, we identified several authentication flaws that lead to critical attacks.
-We describe next the infrastructure needed to carry out these attack and afterwards explain each of the attacks in technical details.
+We describe next how we demonstrated these attacks in practice and afterwards explain each of the attacks in technical details.

-### Demonstrating the attacks
+### Demonstrating the Attacks

 To demonstrate the feasibility of the attacks, we developed a proof-of-concept Android application.
 Our app implements the attacks as [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks built on top of a [relay attack](https://en.wikipedia.org/wiki/Relay_attack) architecture, using two NFC-enabled phones.